ma1de/fetch/README.md

 Now you can add fetch to the bottom of your .bashrc or .whatevershellrc <br> or just execute `fetch` in the terminal.

 # Contribute
-It's a personal project, you *can't* contribute.
+It's a personal project, you *can't* contribute ...unless you wanna fix my ridiculous code then make a pull request :-)